mint-vernetzt/documentation/docs/welcome.md

 ---
 sidebar_position: 1
 slug: /
+tags:
+- docs
+- welcome
 ---

-# Welcome to the Docs!
+# Welcome to the Docs

 These are the Docs for the [MINTvernetzt-Website](https://www.mint-vernetzt.de/), the [MINTvernetzt-Community-Platform](https://www.mint-vernetzt-community.de/) as well as this [Documentation](https://developer.mint-vernetzt.de) itself.
 Here you find information on how these projects were built, what technologies were used and much more.